roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-06 ****** bysadkins116© Sandy panicked and yelled, "Let me go!" and pushed past the two shocked students.
+Sandy panicked and yelled, "Let me go!" and pushed past the two shocked students.
 Before they could react, she ran down the hallway and up the stairs toward her classroom.
 Once inside, she quickly stripped off the dress and knelt by the door and waited for her mistress.
 Her mind was a total jumble of everything that had happened to her in the last hour.
 Her cunt was soaked and dripping on the floor between her legs.
 The run to her room had caused the balls to bounce inside her pussy till it was all she could do to stave off another orgasm.

  As she breathed deeply to calm her body down, Sandy was glad that now all she had to think of was to wait for her mistress and do as commanded.
 With all hope lost, her salvation was that her mistress would take care of her.